jiminsun/multi-oli/README.md

   --train_with_both     if true, uses the concatenated training dataset of target language and English
 ```

-Running this file will create a subdirectory inside `logs_{SEED}` directory, according to the experimental configuration (e.g., task, language, bert, experiment name).
+Running this file will create a subdirectory inside `logs_{SEED}` directory, according to the experimental configuration (e.g., task, language, bert, experiment name), where all model checkpoints are saved during training.

-Inside the corresponding directory, all model checkpoints,

 ### Run evaluation